 In the meantime, Maple Leaf Foods is encouraging its other Team Members to access vaccines available in the local community as soon as they become eligible to receive them.
 If vaccination appointments are only available during working hours, Maple Leaf Foods will provide Team Members with time off, with pay to get the vaccination.

 At Maple Leaf Foods, health and safety is our first priority.
 We have built a comprehensive COVID-19 prevention and safety program that has transformed how our sites operate through mandatory COVID-19 screenings, daily temperature monitoring, face coverings, careful social distancing, plexiglass separators on production lines where possible, marks on floors to control movement in certain directions and efforts to decrease density, like staggered shifts and additional break space.
 We continually seek opportunities to strengthen people safety programs and take action when new information and recommendations become available.
 We are very transparent about the steps we are taking, and pleased to share a video about our efforts.

 As we continue operations at all of our sites, we maintain ongoing consultation with Public Health authorities to affirm the effectiveness of our safety programs.
 Public Health officials who have visited our facilities for inspections have praised our programs, with one Manitoba public health official remarking that we had “gone above and beyond” public health expectations.
 Other Public Health departments have provided similar feedback.

 As the pandemic has passed the one-year mark, we know that Canadians and Americans naturally feel COVID-19 fatigue.
 It is hard – we know it is HARD.
-We are reminding everyone, including Team Members, to stay focused on COVID-19 prevention.
+We are reminding everyone, including Team Members, to stay focused on COVID-19 prevention, even after receiving a vaccination.
 With vigilance, we can all cross the finish line together.
 Our long-standing message to our Team Members is this: When you take care of yourself, you take care of all of us.